Frequently Asked Questions

 The extra "cushion" factored into that estimated amount is for items such as food, supplemental health insurance, miscellaneous medical expenses and medications, auto insurance, clothing, gifts, travel, etc. Shell Point prefers that you not have to change your current lifestyle to afford to live in our community.

-3. Health – Our standard for admission to independent living is that each individual be able to live safely and self-sufficiently.
+3. Health – Our standard for admission to independent living is that each individual be able to live safely and self-sufficiently and qualify medically.
 Shell Point also requires documentation of a complete physical by your own physician, or one of our Shell Point physicians.

 While the minimum age to live at Shell Point is 60, you or your spouse, or both of you, can move to Shell Point under the age of 60 by paying a premium – 5% of the Entrance Fee for each year you are under the age of 60 (not to exceed $10,000 per year).
 This premium is paid one time only.
 The Monthly Maintenance Fee remains the same regardless of your age.